 Do any of us listen when we are driving towards something and we believe the only way is forward?

 Being forced off the treadmill made me listen.
-Today, I’m in a different and better place than I was a month ago.
+Today, I’m in a different and better place than I was then.
 Here’s what I came to realize:

-- I need to savor the moment – Over the past 6 months, My wife and I had been talking about moving from our current house to something a bit bigger.
-Our house is great, but after 14 years, we are getting close to outgrowing it.
-I would be kidding myself if this hasn’t been one more stressor in the back of my mind (racing to build up cash in order to make a move).
-Looking around at my home the last few weeks has me thinking to myself, “yeah, we probably will outgrow this soon.
+- I need to savor the moment – My wife and I had been talking about moving from our current house to something a bit bigger.
+Our house was great, but after 14 years, we were getting close to outgrowing it.
+I would be kidding myself if this hadn’t been one more stressor in the back of my mind (racing to build up cash in order to make a move).
+Looking around at my home had me thinking to myself, “yeah, we probably will outgrow this soon.
 And, at that point, we’ll move.
 But today is not that day.”
 And that philosophy doesn’t apply just to my house.
 I’m going to sit back and savor where I’m at today in all aspects of my life.
 The day will come when I’ll be moving on to something else soon enough (home, family, opportunities, etc…).
 Doors will open.
 Doors will close.
 I don’t need to bang on the doors impatiently in the meantime.

 - I need to set the right habits – Getting sick for that many days in a row had an unexpected outcome.
 It knocked me off of all of my routines.
 Of course it killed the good ones, but it also killed the bad routines.
 As an executive coach, I’m all about setting the right routines.
 And I also recognize that in the middle of craziness, it is hard to intentionally stop and change behaviors.
 It feels like there is too much at stake.
 I’ve been given the gift of a reset.
 From my eating to my exercise routines, from family time to my mental outlook, I’ve reset a bunch of stuff.